ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 \[\[ [See issue #42](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/42) \]\]

-Note: the "sub_ids" and "assertions" request fields are independent of each other, and a returned assertion MAY omit a requested subject identifier.
+Note: the "subject_types" and "assertions" request fields are independent of each other, and a returned assertion MAY omit a requested subject identifier.